nyu-database-design/contemporary-issues/instructions.md

 # Contemporary Issues In Data

 In this assignment, you will...
-1. Find any two articles about particular databases or data-related topics in a current newspaper or journal.
+1. Find any two articles in relatively recent newspapers or journals with different viewpoints on a particular database or data-related issue.
 1. Write a response of at least a two paragraphs to each article.

-Additional requirements about *houw* you should do this are outlined below.
+Additional requirements about *how* you should do this are outlined below.

 ## How to set up your computer
 ### Viewing this assignment on GitHub